ilikeorangutans/git-playground/README.md

 # Git Playground

-This is just learning with git.
+This is just some learning with git.

 This is fun! yay!